Dep121/LeaderBoard/README.md

-# Full Stack Travel Log
+# Leader Board

-A full stack application to store / list places you have traveled.
+A full stack application to maintain LeaderBoard.

 ### TODO